happypeter/githome/wiki.md

   githome is around 120sqm(wall surface), so it's 3000RMB for water proof painting.
 - May Hire: 20RMB/sqm for the false ceiling with plaster board.
-- Excavator for cow feeders, trench, drywell 900RMB
+- Excavator for cow feeders, trench, tll 900RMB